Skip to main content

 Conclusions

-Based on the results of this study, IVL preparation of the femoral route seems safe and effective, allowing TF-TAVI deployment even in severely calcified vessels where balloon-PTA assisted vessel preparation failed to permit transcatheter valve navigation to the heart.
+Based on the results of this study, IVL preparation of the femoral route seems safe and effective, allowing TF-TAVI deployment even in severely calcified vessels where balloon-PTA-assisted vessel preparation failed to permit transcatheter valve navigation to the heart.
 The integrated evaluation of preoperative CT scan parameters may help identify patients who require access route preparation, as well as the best strategy to achieve it.

 Affiliations and Disclosures

-Paolo Alberto Del Sole, MD1,2; Mattia Lunardi, MD, MSc3; Stefano Andreaggi, MD3; Simone Fezzi, MD, MSc3; Gabriele Pesarini, MD, PhD3; Roberto Scarsini, MD, PhD3; Flavio Ribichini, MD3
+Paolo Alberto Del Sole, MD1,2; Mattia Lunardi, MD, PhD, MSc3; Stefano Andreaggi, MD3; Simone Fezzi, MD, MSc3; Gabriele Pesarini, MD, PhD3; Roberto Scarsini, MD, PhD3; Flavio Ribichini, MD3

-From the1Department of Cardiology, SAOLTA Healthcare Group, Galway University Hospital, Health Service Executive and National University of Ireland Galway, Galway, Ireland; 2The Lambe Institute for Translational Medicine and CURAM, National University of Ireland Galway, Galway, Ireland; Division of Cardiology; 3Division of Cardiology of the Department of Medicine, University of Verona, Verona, Italy.
+From the1Department of Cardiology, SAOLTA Healthcare Group, Galway University Hospital, Health Service Executive and National University of Ireland Galway, Galway, Ireland; 2The Lambe Institute for Translational Medicine and CURAM, National University of Ireland Galway, Galway, Ireland; 3Division of Cardiology of the Department of Medicine, University of Verona, Verona, Italy.

 Dr Del Sole and Dr Lunardi contributed equally to the manuscript.